Read-Lab-Confederation/read-lab-confederation.github.io/content/blog/posts/aws-bactopia-intro.md

 ## Getting started - creating an S3 bucket for my FASTQ inputs

 First thing was to log in AWS and create a new S3 bucket (sort of equivalent to an “uber”-directory name) called “tdr-staph-fastqs”.
 This bucket was set up as private, meaning only myself and people I authorize can access.
-Then I uploaded some FASTQ files using the [AWS CLI](https://aws.amazon.com/cli/) (command line interface), but there are many other ways to interface with S3.
-My dataset was 5 randomly chosen paired end Illumina runs of _S. aureus_ from this paper<sup><a href="https://doi.org/10.1186/s12866-018-1336-z">2</a></sup>.
+Then I uploaded some FASTQ files using the [AWS CLI](https://aws.amazon.com/cli/) (Command Line Interface), but there are many other ways to interface with S3.
+My dataset was 5 randomly chosen paired end Illumina runs of _S. aureus_ from [this paper](https://doi.org/10.1186/s12866-018-1336-z).
 The total size was 1.8 Gbytes.
 As AWS charges me $0.023 per GByte per month, I could afford to keep it there while I played around with EC2 compute strategies.

 ![S3 set up](/images/aws-bactopia-image1.png)